cp-algorithms/cp-algorithms/src/data_structures/stack_queue_modification.md

 ## Stack modification

-We want to make it possible to find the smallest element in a stack in $O(1)$ time, while maintaining the same asymptotic behavior for adding and removing elements from the stack.
+We want to modify the stack data structure in such a way, that it possible to find the smallest element in the stack in $O(1)$ time, while maintaining the same asymptotic behavior for adding and removing elements from the stack.
-Quick reminder, on a stack we only add and remove elements from the back.
+Quick reminder, on a stack we only add and remove elements on one end.

-To do this, we will no only store the elements in the stack, but we will store each one in pairs: the element itself and the minimum in the stack starting from this element and below.
+To do this, we will no only store the elements in the stack, but we will store them in pairs: the element itself and the minimum in the stack starting from this element and below.

 ```cpp
 stack<pair<int, int>> st;
 ```

-It is clear that finding the minimum in the whole stack consists of only taking the value of `stack.top().second`.
+It is clear that finding the minimum in the whole stack consists only of looking at the value `stack.top().second`.

 It is also obvious that adding or removing a new element to the stack can be done in constant time.